droxine/BootstrapPortfolioProject/README.md

-# Build a Portfolio Using Bootstrap
+# Portfolio Using Bootstrap

-Welcome to the Bootstrap Portfolio Project!
-For this project, I've created a web page with the teaching of CodeSchool.
+Welcome to the Stéphane Angeles's Portfolio!
+For this project, I've created a web page with the help of CodeSchool.

 This is a personal web page using Bootstrap, which looks similar to this one: